rayman813/coda2-mode-wordpress/README.md

 This repository contains a custom syntax mode for Wordpress in Coda 2.
 The mode includes the following:
 * HTML/PHP syntax highlighting
 * Wordpress code completion
-* A snippet clip set for Wordpress queries

 Installation
 ------------